zhuohongwei/UIView-Anchors/README.md

 ```
 let guide = UILayoutGuide()
 self.addLayoutGuide(guide)
-return guide
 ```

-Using this extension, we do the following:
+Using this extension, we create and add the guide to `view` by writing the following:

 ```
 let guide = view.addSupportedLayoutGuide()
 ```

 `addSupportedLayoutGuide()` is an added method on UIView which returns an instance conforming to `LayoutSupport` protocol.
 The `LayoutSupport` protocol exposes the `pHeight`,`pLeft`, etc properties

 For iOS 9 and above, a UILayoutGuide is returned.